UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - Windows users may want to download [Notepad++](https://notepad-plus-plus.org/), or try out the free Visual Studio Code IDE (todo)
 - Mac users can use BBedit, or TextEdit in plain text mode (preferences) or try out Visual Studio Code, use XCode, Sublime Text, etc.
 - (Linux users will usually find their way with this step.)

-## 'The lab' vs 'The Web': limitations and opportunities
-Traditionally, we've used [ZEP](https://www.beexy.nl/zep/wiki/doku.php) in the ILS labs for time critical experimentation and there are many templates to start with using ZEP.
-ZEP was designed in house and has been designed to accurately sync sound, visuals/text and/or other hardware (eye tracking, EEG, EMG, etc) in a 'traditional' research lab setup.
-By that we mean:

-- A quite controlled/controllable environment in terms of hardware, software and possible distractions for participants.
-- Physically being bound to the lab.
-- Relatively small samples, optimised for "Wilhelm Wundt" style traditional research.

-The lab-based situation was limited due to the COVID-19 pandemic, which is why we started working on web-based alternatives.
-Some general remarks about this:

-- 'The web' cannot offer the accuracy and precision needed for certain paradigms.
-- Variations in hardware, software, internet speed, random noise and distractions and many other aspects may cause noise in the data at multiple levels.
-- Especially when sounds _and_ images need to be synced, be sure to define means to verify or falsify presentation syncing and test well.

-On the other hand:

-- The _principles_ of most paradigms can still be taught and learned.
-- You could potentially get a lot more data, which may to some extent compensate noise and little control.
-- You can find a lot of code snippets and examples online, there is a huge user base for jsPsych and many plugins for certain paradigms can be used or adapted to certain needs.

 ## General jsPsych info and tutorials
 Before you start editing one of these templates, reading up about jsPsych will usually be a good primer.
 We encourage anyone to get a gist of the 'simple' (but powerful!) way of doing things by following the recommendations given at jsPsych's [site](https://www.jspsych.org/) and to follow the first two tutorials.
 The basic things like how some `index.html` file imports from the jspsych library, where and how plugins can be used are very relevant to understand.